 (Related on ThinkAdvisor: VanEck Launches the First U.S.-Listed Green Bond ETF: Portfolio Products)

 And there has been a constant flow of new ESG-related ETFs and mutual funds.
 Since the beginning of this year, State Street, Legg Mason, VanEck, BlackRock and Nuveen have all launched ESG ETFs and Natixis introduced the first ESG-focused target date ETFs for 401(k) plans.
+In addition, broker-dealer Motif Investing, which focuses on “concept-driven trading platforms,” introduced Motif Impact Portfolios in March.
+This weighted group of stocks, rather than ETFs, was launched “because of Trump,” said CEO Hardeep Walia.

 The firm’s survey, conducted through a third party found that 83% of investors care about personal values when making an investment decision but only 42% were investing accordingly.
 That gap was the reason the firm launched its Motif Impact Portfolios, said Walia.